hari9-9/Captcha-Solver/README.md

 # CAPTCHA Solver: A Scalable and Efficient Approach

 ## Overview
 This project focuses on building a scalable CAPTCHA solving system capable of identifying text-based CAPTCHAs with varying character lengths (1 to 6) and diverse fonts.
-Using a modular approach, we implemented and trained seven deep learning models: one for predicting CAPTCHA length and six specialized for CAPTCHA classification based on length.
+Using a modular approach,implemented and trained seven deep learning models: one for predicting CAPTCHA length and six specialized for CAPTCHA classification based on length.

 The project emphasizes scalability by leveraging TensorFlow Lite (TFLite) for efficient deployment on resource-constrained devices like Raspberry Pi, ensuring fast and accurate CAPTCHA classification.